landrylaboratory/Gene_duplication_2019/README.txt

 008_interface_counter.py: This script takes the FASTA formatted interface files and outputs per chain counts of total residues and interface residues.
 This output was later integrated to the human structures in table S11.

-009_figure_S6.R: This script produces figure S6 from the processed files in the Data folder.
+009_figure2_suppl6.R: This script produces figure 2-figure supplement 6 from the processed files in the Data folder.

 #########################################################################
 #	Scripts_for_simulations folder					#